As a commonwealth country, Kenya’s legal system descends from English common law.

 Investors are entitled to investment deductions on the cost of the construction of buildings, the acquisition of machinery, certain computer software and farm works.

-For commercial buildings such as hotels, hospitals and petroleum storage facilities, the rate is 50% in the first year of use and 25% reducing balance on the residual value.
+For commercial buildings such as hotels, hospitals, buildings used for manufacture and petroleum and gas storage facilities, the rate is 50% in the first year of use and 25% per year on a reducing balance on the residual value.
 The buildings must be approved by the competent authority in order to qualify for the exemption.
-In the case of other commercial buildings and educational facilities, including student hotels, the applicable rate is 10% of the reducing balance.
+In the case of other commercial buildings and educational facilities, including student hotels, the applicable rate is 10% per year on a reducing balance basis.

 For machinery, the applicable rates are as follows: